-Fire mitigation measures in many areas steeper than 30 degrees have reduced forest density necessary to prevent avalanche releases.
+Fire mitigation measures in many areas steeper than 30 degrees have reduced forest density from pre-mitigation conditions.
 As a result, the frequency and size of avalanches in these areas is likely to increase compared to historic conditions.
-Over time as the forest grow, the hazards may decrease and approach historic levels.
+Over time, as the forests grow, the hazards may decrease and approach historic levels.
 The Avalanche hazard maps reflect current forest conditions, including thinning that has occurred to date.
 Prevention of high-intensity fires in the starting zones is critical because complete loss of forest in the starting zones would increase the hazard boundaries well beyond the limits for current conditions.

-DRAFT Avalanche Hazard Assessment Village of Taos Ski Valley Taos Ski Valley, New Mexico
+Avalanche Hazard Assessment Village of Taos Ski Valley Taos Ski Valley, New Mexico